justinlim812/udacity-where-am-i/README.md

    $ sudo apt-get install libignition-math2-dev protobuf-compiler
    ```
 ## Build
-After cloning the repo to the src folder of catkin workspace, open a new terminal and run
+Open a new terminal and run
 ```
 $ cd <Your catkin workspace>
 $ catkin_make